-Questions you can use to determine if a body jewelry material is tested to relate to an appropriate standard
+Questions you can use to determine if a body jewelry material is tested to conform to an appropriate standard specification

 - Is contact information available for the supplier, tester and buyer?

 - Is an ASTM or ISO standard specification for human implant clearly indicated?

 - Is the quantity and size of the material described on the certificate?